langzhai922/multiple_distribution_analysis/README.md

 ### Multiple Distribution Analysis

 In this project, I analyse a data set of students with information about their teachers and test scores across 5 years.
-In this data set, there are certain teachers which cheat by increasing their classes scores.
+In this data set, there are certain teachers which cheat by increasing their student's test scores.
 I used data analysis and statistical methods to figure out which teachers were cheating and which teachers were honest.

 I created a video which explains the process of this project: https://youtu.be/usvZqmSxeGA